ividyon/WitchyBND/NOTES.md

 These builds are primarily intended for datamining purposes.

+* Removed the requirement for TAE events to be contained in the correct event bank.
+  * This is kind of a janky workaround until a newer version of SoulsAssetPipeline is available.
 * Updated to latest Paramdex from Smithbox.
 * Fixed an issue where MSB serialization would have unnecessary indices.